sede-open/setup-applanga-cli/README.md

-# [Applanga](https://www.applanga.com/) CLI setup GitHub action
+# [Applanga](https://www.applanga.com/) Applanga Github Workflow Setup Action

-The action enables:
+This action installs the [Applanga Commandline Interface](https://www.applanga.com/docs/integration-documentation/cli) and enables:
-* pushing sources for translation from your GitHub repository into Applanga project, and
+* pushing sources for translation from your GitHub repository into aApplanga project, and
-* pulling the translated files from Applanga portal into your repository.
+* pulling the translated files from the Applanga portal into your repository.

-The benefit of using github workflows is that you can automate your localization process without the need to share any repository credentials with your localization provider.
+The benefit of using [Github Workflows](https://help.github.com/en/actions/configuring-and-managing-workflows) for this is that you can automate your localization process without the need to share any repository credentials with your localization provider.

 ## Setup